emerald-dao/beginner-dapp-course/chapter2.0/day3/README.md

 ## Conclusion

 That's all for today!
-In this Chapter, we learned about HTML, CSS, and Javascript.
-These are the foundational elements we'll need to actually start learning about integrating Blockchain code into our DApps.

-If you struggled with Chapter 2, I would recommend checking out introductory React.js or Next.js courses.
-They will help you understand all of this foundational stuff.
+Tomorrow, we will finish the base skeleton of our DApp.

 ## Quests